 You can take a tortoise for a walk, but it may not enjoy being out in the open due to people, animals, cars, and loud noises.
 Tortoises can detect low-frequency sounds.

-Instead, block off access to unsafe parts of your yard and supervise the tortoise while it roams and explores.
+So, block off access to unsafe parts of the yard and supervise the tortoise while it roams and explores.
 Using a leash is unnecessary as tortoises move very slowly.

-Walking a tortoise shouldn’t be necessary if your pet has a good-sized enclosure to explore with lots of enrichment toys.
-With sufficient space, tortoises can walk backward or forward whenever they choose.
+Walking a pet tortoise shouldn’t be necessary if it has a good-sized enclosure to explore with various enrichment toys.
+With sufficient space, tortoises can walk backward or forward.

 Tortoises have an average walking speed of 0.2-0.5 km/h.

 According to the Guinness World Records, the greatest speed achieved by a tortoise is 0.28 meters per second, courtesy of Bertie, a leopard tortoise from the UK.

 The average tortoise can only run 3-4 miles an hour, and most move less than 1 mile per hour, making them one of the slowest land animals.
 A desert tortoise can move 20 feet per minute in a short burst.

 Tortoises are slow because they don’t have to chase their food like other mammals.
 They largely eat plant matter, which they find in their natural habitats during the warmer months.

 Also, tortoises have developed adaptations that keep them safe from predators, such as their: